Cacao hot chocolate

 When Andre Sadowski, co-owner of The Thinking Cup, created the café's French Hot Chocolate, he was having a oui bit of nostalgia.
 "Our French hot chocolate was the idea I had from memories of my trips to Paris," he recalls of the moment this very dense melted chocolate drink came to fruition.
 They use melted 64% Tainori Valhrona single origin drinking chocolate, a high end alternative to typical powder, and the delight is served in a warmed porcelain cup.
 Whether or not to enjoy this treat doesn't take much thinking.

-This Red Velvet Hot Chocolate cake-in-a-cup gives its name sake dessert a run for its money, with a brilliant pink hue (due to the rouge cocoa used to prepare it) and velvety cream cheese notes that add a unique richness.
-Complete with powdered chocolate sprinkles, it's thick and rich, so sip it slowly from the latte mug.
-They also have Cookies-and-Cream, PB&J, and regular hot cocoa at their seven locations in Boston, Cambridge, and Salem, if you want to stick with tradition.
+This red velvet hot chocolate cake-in-a-cup gives the dessert a run for its money.
+With a brilliant pink hue from the rouge cocoa used to prepare it, it also has velvety cream cheese notes that add a unique richness, and powdered chocolate sprinkles.
+It's thick and rich—dessert would be proud—so sip it slowly from the latte mug.
+With seven locations in Boston, Cambridge and Salem, Jaho also offers cookies-and-cream, PB&J, and regular hot cocoa, if you prefer to stick with tradition.

 Advertising